“Defending my womanhood”: transgender activist arrested, raising questions about fair treatment

 Last week’s vigil was attended by more than 40 people, according to estimates from Rose’s supporters.
 People shared stories and solidarity for Rose, chanting “Who keeps us safe?
 We keep us safe!”

-Rose is scheduled to be arraigned in Coconino County Superior Court on August 28.
-Activists are planning to demonstrate at the courthouse prior to the proceeding.
+Rose was scheduled to be arraigned in Coconino County Superior Court on August 28.
+Activists planned to demonstrate at the courthouse prior to the proceeding.

 He said his team’s first goal is to ensure Rose is safe.